 The island's vivid vistas and pulchritudinous panoramas must be fabricated somehow, you tell yourself—like a Hollywood movie set, or Pamela Anderson's boobs—they're simply not real.

-Bora Bora barely survives the hurricane of 1979.
+Bora Bora barely survives this hurricane disaster.

 Back in 1978, Bora Bora wasn't the tourist mecca that it is today, and that's why Dino De Laurentiis chose it as his shooting location for “Hurricane,” a big-budget $15M ($60M today) remake starring Jason Robards and Mia Farrow, two people who tried to appear watchable.

 The tiny island was very isolated and undeveloped at the time, which presented some problems.
 For example, there were only two hotels on the island.
 The Hotel Bora Bora was already booked solid, and the Club Med wanted $1M ($5M today) to accommodate the over 250 cast- and crew-members during the yearlong filming.